arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 </dependencyManagement>
 ```

-The module `http-protocol` has transitive dependency on `io.vertx:vertx-web-client:4.3.5`.
+The module `http-protocol` has transitive dependency on `io.vertx:vertx-web-client:4.3.5`, which in turn depends on
+packages from `io.netty`.

 If these dependency requirements cannot be satisfied, you might need to use the
 [shaded version](#arangodb-java-driver-shaded) of this driver, which bundles together all modules with relocated
 external dependencies.

 The dependency on `com.arangodb:velocypack` has been removed from core module and is now only used
-by `com.arangodb:vst-protocol` and `com.arangodb:jackson-serde-vpack`.
+by `com.arangodb:vst-protocol` and `com.arangodb:jackson-serde-vpack`, thus only for `VST` protocol or `VPACK` content
+type.

 ## User Data Types